 Tree trunks can also crack when they are planted in geographical areas where they are only marginally hardy.
 Every type of tree has optimal climate conditions that it thrives in and if a tree is planted in an area where it is able to survive, but not necessarily thrive, it can crack with the less than ideal conditions for that tree.

 How to Fix Frost Crack

 Unfortunately, there really is no fix for frost crack.
 There are some gardening products on the market in the form of sealants, wound paint, and adhesives, but they do nothing to heal or boost the fitness of the tree.
 Keep the crack open and clean to prevent infection.
 The tree may attempt to heal itself by forming a callus along the crack.

 If a trunk has cracked, it is highly likely it will crack again and most likely in the same location as the first.
 You can attempt to prevent more cracking by wrapping the tree trunk in a tree wrap during the winter or anytime when night temperatures reach a freezing point and warm during the day.
 Remove the tree wrap as soon as temperatures begin to warm up and even out again.
 If the wrap is left on the tree longer than needed, it can create a cozy home for insects and disease to take up residence.

 Planting evergreen shrubs (bushes that are green year round) around the tree trunk is another way to help prevent frost crack in trees.
 The shrubs help to insulate the tree trunk and protect from the harsh effects of extreme temperatures, as well as shield the trunk from direct sunlight.

 Pruning the canopy of the tree and surrounding trees conservatively will also help to keep the tree trunk shaded from direct sun exposure.

-If you need help determining the cause of cracked tree trunks and whether your tree is still healthy a tree care professional can help you.
+If you need help determining the cause of cracked tree trunks and whether your tree is still strong a tree care professional can help you.
 Pruning your tree canopy is also best done by a tree care professional to prevent over pruning.